-The rain pours heavily and there are people running in the street with newspaper cover in the head, some are using umbrella and some are not.
+The rain pours heavily and people are running in the street with newspaper cover in the head, some are using an umbrella and some are not.
 The street is busy everybody wants to go home.

 The situation is getting worse because the rain continuously pours and the wind becoming stronger.
-As I look around, number of stranded increasingly growing.
-I feel irritated with what I see.
+As I look around, the number of stranded increasingly growing.
+I feel irritated by what I see.
 Ah!
-With the weather like this, some are becoming optimistic for gaining more income, some are clashed with a taxi.
+With the weather like this, some are becoming optimistic about gaining more income, some have clashed with a taxi.

 “Hey!
 Go away!
 The beggar is not allowed inside.”

-I forgot what I feel a while ago because the scene caught my interest, I honestly feel mad about it; it is really need to push him away?
-In my assessment the boy is 10 to 12 years old.
-I saw him going to the cars parked near in a restaurant on the other side of the street and ask for a penny.
+I forgot what I feel about the rain and the taxi because the scene caught my interest, I honestly feel mad about it; it really needs to push him away?
+In my assessment, the boy is just 10 to 12 years old.
+I saw him going to the cars parked near a restaurant on the other side of the street and ask for a penny.

 ” Sir!
 Please, just a penny for bread I am hungry.”
 He said.

-But the man pushes him away and look at him like he was a disease carrier.
+But the man pushes him away and looks at him like he was a disease carrier.
 Stay away from me!
 You’re so dirty.

 My eyebrow rise in dismay, I don’t know what is exactly I feel for him but one thing is for sure I am feeling angry with the man.

-I call the boy and I shared some of the breads that I bought for my youngest sister, he grabs it and say thank you.
+I call the boy and I shared some of the bread that I bought for my youngest sister, he grabs it and says thank you.
 My heart filled with different emotions.
-The boy is thin, you can assists that he doesn’t have enough nutrients in the body, he stands 5’0 ft, thin wearing ragged, thin t-shirts, no caps or jackets and no umbrella or raincoat.
+The boy is thin, you can assists that he doesn’t have enough nutrients in the body, he stands 5’0 ft, thin wearing ragged, thin t-shirts, no caps or jackets, and no umbrella or raincoat.
 I saw him chilling and freezing because of the weather.

 I look into his eyes, I see so many emotions that don’t know how to voice out or don’t want to because nobody wants to hear.
-I admired his determination to live with dignity because he asked instead of doing something bad in order to survive.
-And I am wondering why at his age he lives in the street and suffer this kind of life.
-Even I don’t want to feel pity for him because I know this is the least thing I could share to him.
+I admired his determination to live with dignity because he asked instead of doing something bad to survive.
+And I am wondering why at his age he lives in the street and suffers this kind of life.
+Even I don’t want to feel pity for him because I know this is the last thing I could share with him.

-” Boy what is your name?
+” Boy, what is your name?
 Where are your parents?”
 I asked him while waiting for a taxi to loosen up my temper.
-I’m still mad because of what happened a while ago.
+I’m still mad because of what happened.

 He said Chad.
-I am waiting him to add some more about him but he is keeping his mouth shut.
+I am waiting for him to add some more but he is keeping his mouth shut.
 I looked at him trying to analyze his every action.

 “How old are you?”
-I am trying to make a conversation between us; I forgot my temper instantly my interests of knowing him increasingly increased.
+I am trying to make a conversation between us; I forgot my temper, my focus now is to know something from him.
 But he bid goodbye and run fast to call passengers for the Jeepney.

-While I am on my way home I fall to a deeper thought and emotions; I don’t know if it is anger or dismay.
-Still I am thinking about the boy named Chad.
-And behind my mind I become judgmental about the boy parents.
+While I am on my way home I fall to deeper thought and emotions; I don’t know if it is anger or dismay.
+Still, I am thinking about the boy named Chad.
+And behind my mind, I am becoming judgmental about the boy’s parents.
 Where are they?
 Why there are children like him lives in the streets or working in the streets or asking penny just to survive?
 I fall to so many questions and wanted to go back and asked him all of it.

-And I don’t know if it is the weather brought me with this kind of emotions because I feel bad and keep asking myself why our government don’t have the programs for children’s like him?
+And I don’t know if it is the weather brought me with this kind of emotion because I feel bad and keep asking myself why our government doesn’t have the programs for children like him?

 On the next day, I decided to tour around, I have nothing much to do on that day.
 I went to church to pray.
-This place gives me an inspiration, hope and peace.
-I looked around hoping I will be able to meet Chad again.
+This place gives me inspiration, hope, and peace.
+I looked around hoping I will be able to meet him again.

 I can see lots of street children asking for a penny, vendors selling flowers and some are selling candles, TokNeneng (egg coated by flour then fried) and other street foods.

-I asked one of the children selling “sampaguita”, because I wanna heard her story instead of going to school?
+I asked one of the children selling “Sampaguita” because I wanna heard her story.
 Where are your parents?
 She answered, His father died early and her mother got sick.
 I asked about her siblings and she answered me as the eldest out of six she is responsible for their needs.

-I stared at her, I can relate to what she feels because I came on that situation and the difference was, I was 19 back then and have the capacity to work.
+I stared at her, I can relate to what she feels because I came on that situation and the difference was, I was a bit older back then and have the capacity to work.